-How does science challenge or inspire your faith?
+How do our studies challenge or inspire our faith?

-We begin a short series on our church blog in which we invite church members or friends of St C’s who have studied a science subject to reflect on how science has connected with their faith.
+We begin a series on our church blog in which church members or friends of St C’s who have studied a subject different from religion to reflect on how this has connected with their faith.
 Fr Ian, whose first degree is in Metallurgy, begins the series:

 X ray crystallography and the Scanning Electron Microscope are essential tools metallurgists use to look at the microscopic structure and behaviour of metals.
 As a student using these tools a new world of wonder and order was opened up for me.
 Just as beautiful landscapes encourage awe, so I found did the microscopic beauty and order I studied.
 Mystery and awe, inspired me as a scientist, they inspire me to worship today.